Bahram Alivandi: Biography

-Alivandi was born in Fars Province in the South of Iran in 1928.
+Alivandi was born in 1928, in Fars province in the South of Pahlavi Iran (now Iran).
 He gained his artistic training in Tehran, initially at the Kamal-ol-Molk Academy of Art.
 Then under the tuition of French masters at Tehran's School of Fine Arts (closely modeled on the French École des Beaux-Arts), from which he graduated with distinction.
 He completed a further degree in painting at the College of Decorative Arts, Tehran.

-In 1959 he was appointed by the Ministry of Education, teaching painting at the Workshop of National Art and the Kamal-ol-Molk Academy of Art, a post that he held for 20 years.
+In 1959, he was appointed by the Ministry of Education, teaching painting at the Workshop of National Art and the Kamal-ol-Molk Academy of Art, a post that he held for 20 years.
 During this time he practiced a variety of traditional Persian arts such as the Miniature, Ceramics, Tapestries, and Silversmithery.

-During this time Alivandi was one of Iran's leading modernists, but he left Iran in 1983, several years after the Islamic revolution of 1979 to escape the repression and censorship.
+During this time Alivandi was one of Iran's leading modernists, but he left Iran in 1983, several years after the Iranian revolution of 1979 to escape the repression and censorship.
 Alivandi joined the National Council of Resistance of Iran in 1994, and was a member until his death on May 12, 2012.
 He lived and worked in Vienna from 1983 to 2012.

 Alivandi belongs to a respected generation of Iranian artists who are important figures in contemporary Iranian art, including Massoud Arabshahi, Nasser Ovissi, and Parviz Tanavoli, to all of whom he is well known.